Difference between Total Float and Free Float

 TF = LS – ES

-Both the formulas will produce same result. e.g. In the above diagram Total Float for Activity A and Activity B are 0 and 1 respectively.
+Both the formulas will produce same result. e.g. In the above diagram TF for Activity P and Activity Q are 0 and 1 respectively.

 In simple terms we can say that TF is the Flexibility is starting or finishing of an Activity.
 Here are a few other pertinent points about TF: